MonteZOOMa: The Forbidden Fortress: As Montezooma's Revenge

+As MonteZOOMa: The Forbidden Fortress

+Blue strobe lights first go off, and the eyes of the face in the front of the station gradually light up red.
+One of four random voicelines is then played.
+Right after the voiceline concludes, the strobe lights go off again and a fog effect rises from the track, which is lit up red.
+The ride is then launched out of the station using a system of linear synchronous motors, accelerating the train to 55 mph (89 km/h) in 4.5 seconds.
+The ride goes through a trim brake before going through a vertical loop, and then up the first spike.
+The train then reverses direction and goes through the loop backwards.
+After passing the same trim brake and coasting through the station, it passes through two more trim brakes before going up the second spike.
+It then passes through the station again and stops just outside of it through the use of the linear synchronous motor system.
+The ride then reverses and stops in the station.

+The launch system does not contain a braking resistor, which means that if the ride suddenly stops power, the ride will only rely on friction and the trim brakes to bring the ride to a stop.
+This can cause issues with reliability as maintenance can only be called until the ride has stopped if the ride stops in the launch sections due to park policy.

+This ride uses an over-the-shoulder lap bar, as well as two red shoulder straps as restraints.
+No seatbelts are present, which differs from the original.

 Incidents

 Justine Dedele Bolia, a 20-year-old female tourist from the Republic of Congo, died on September 1, 2001, one day after riding Montezooma's Revenge.
 Bolia suffered a ruptured middle cerebral artery and an autopsy revealed a pre-existing condition.
 The ride was closed for several days while an investigation was conducted.
 Though state investigators concluded that the ride did not contribute to her death, a wrongful death lawsuit was later filed by her family in 2002.
 The lawsuit was dismissed in 2006.

 Awards and rankings

 On June 20, 2019, Montezooma's Revenge was designated as a Roller Coaster Landmark by the American Coaster Enthusiasts, officially recognizing the ride as the last coaster of its kind in the United States and the longest standing in its original location.
-There is a plaque commemorating the achievement.
-Knott's tweeted their announcement of the award.
+A plaque was awarded commemorating the achievement.